ChristineHOconnor/NAMAssemblySplitMerge/README.md

 ## Split-Merge pipeline steps

 These are the step as they were run for the NAM genome assembly.
+There is no need here to worry about finding the longest trancript gene and CDS fasta sequence, as those files were created above using the canonical transcript information.
 For a full description of the original pipeline see this repository: https://github.com/HirschLabUMN/Split_genes/tree/master/Split_Merge_Pipeline

 1) Run nucmer mummer on fasta files. mummer 4.0 beta was used.